 Once students have a basic understanding of the skills or standards in your class and what mastery looks like for each, they will need to understand where they are in that mastery-based progression.
 They could get this information through grades or feedback on prior assessments or a 1:1 conference with you.

 At this point, you can introduce a pathway template to students (more on that in the next section), and teach them how to fill it out.
 It’s helpful to tell students why each piece is important (i.e., promoting independent learner skills and supporting mastery of skills or standards).
 Reviewing the various learning activity options as well as assessment options with students can support them to make an informed choice.

 I like to schedule regular check-ins with students.
 You can do this by commenting or offering feedback on their completed pathway worksheets or you can meet 1:1 in real time to talk about their progress.

 You may also want to have some kind of paper or digital student tracker to keep track of which standard each student is working on and where each student is in their mastery of those standards.
 For teachers who use standards-based grading, this could just be your gradebook.
 For others, you may need to create something new like a spreadsheet.

 For now, consider how you could integrate pathways into your instruction.
-In my next post, I’ll share ideas for how you can build a pathway for your students.
+In Part 2 of this post, I’ll share ideas for how you can build a pathway for your students.
 I’ll also share a free template you can use to get started.

 Lindsay is a educator and leadership coach who helps teachers develop engaging project-based curricula, fosters student and teacher voice, and works to advance racial and gender equity and culturally responsive practice.